Westchester, Los Angeles: Population

 A total of 39,480 people lived in Westchester's 10.81 square miles, according to the 2010 U.S. census, and that figure included the uninhabited acreage of the Los Angeles International Airport—resulting in a density of 3,652 people per square mile, among the lowest population densities in the city of Los Angeles but about average for the county.
 The median age was 35.6, about average for Los Angeles city.
 The percentage of people from age 19 through 34 was among the county's highest.

-In 2010 Non-Hispanic whites made up 61.1% of the population, blacks 14.2%, Asians 12.0%, Native Hawaiian and other Pacific Islanders 0.3%, and others (including two or more races) at 11.9%.
+In 2010 Non-Hispanic whites made up 61.1% of the population, Blacks 14.2%, Asians 12.0%, Native Hawaiian and other Pacific Islanders 0.3%, and others (including two or more races) at 11.9%.
 Those who identified themselves as Hispanic or Latino (of any race) were 18.2%.

 In 2010, the mean family income for the area was $135,026 and the median family income was $106,302, both numbers high for the city.
 The percentage of families that earned more than $100,000 a year was 53.5%.
 Renters occupied 48.2% of the housing units, and homeowners occupied the rest.
 The average household size was 2.3 people, considered low for the city and county.
 The percentages of divorced men (8.6%) and divorced women (11.9%) were among the county's highest.

 The 2000 census counted 3,055 military veterans, 9.2% of the population, considered a high percentage for the city of Los Angeles but about average for the county.

+German and Irish were the most common ancestries according to the 2000 census.
+Mexico and the Philippines were the most common foreign places of birth.